 Now your application is configured to use the Arcana Mainnet.
 You can further edit configuration settings for Mainnet by using the LHS navigation pane and selecting Configure.

 There are multiple ways to switch an application from using Testnet to Mainnet.

 To switch from Testnet to the Mainnet profile, use the application dashboard screen, and select Configuration >> Social Auth in the LHS navigation pane.
 Refer to the dropdown next to 'Testnet' on the top RHS of the screen and choose 'Mainnet'.
 If there is a preexisting 'Mainnet profile, the app is automatically switched to it.
 You can view the social authentication settings and the assigned Client ID for the 'Mainnet' profile.
 If there is no 'Mainnet' profile associated with the app, then on selecting 'Mainnet' from the dropdown, the app wizard gets activated and assists in creating a 'Mainnet' configuration profile for the application.
 Once the profile is created, a new Client ID is automatically assigned and the configuration switches to 'Mainnet'.

 If a 'Mainnet' configuration profile is already created for an application, you can also switch between Testnet/Mainnet configuration profiles by using the 'Manage Apps' dashboard screen.
 Simply select the application card and click on 'Testnet' or 'Mainnet'.
-This will bring up the application dashboard screen displaying the application dashboard for the selected configuration profile.
+This will bring up the application dashboard screen for the selected configuration profile.

 Developers can switch from one application configuration profile screen to another application by using the 'Manage Apps' screen and clicking on the requisite application card.